 How Does the VET Student Loan Work?

-The VET Student Loans was launched in 2017 to help students who want to undertake a vocational education and training (VET) course pay their tuition fees.
-To find out if you're eligible for the program, check whether the course you want to enrol in and its provider are VET Student Loans approved.
+The VET Student Loans was launched in 2017 to help students undertaking a vocational education and training (VET) course pay their tuition fees, grandfathering existing VET FEE-HELP students until 2018.

-Once you have confirmed that they are, you may proceed with your loan application starting with the submission of an electronic Commonwealth Assistance Form (eCAF).
-Do this before the first census date so that your loan covers your whole course.
+Once you have completed the electronic Commonwealth Assistance Form (eCAF), you have to submit it within two business days upon enrollment or before the first census date so that your loan covers your whole course.
 The census date refers to the last day you can submit an eCAF to access your VET Student Loan.
+If you fail to submit it before the census date, your loan will not cover your course for that payment period.

 To prevent potential loan disputes or inappropriate loan debts, the Australian government advise students to keep note of the following:

-- Your maximum loan amount, otherwise known as loan cap, depends on the course you study.
+- The maximum student loan limit, otherwise known as loan cap limit, is calculated based on the units of study.

 - Loan caps are updated annually to keep up with the cost of living.